Chlorurus gibbus

-Chlorurus gibbus, the heavybeak parrotfish, gibbus parrotfish or Red Sea steephead parrotfish, is a species of marine ray-finned fish, a parrotfish from the family Scaridae.
+Chlorurus gibbus, commonly known as the heavybeak parrotfish, gibbus parrotfish or Red Sea steephead parrotfish, is a species of marine ray-finned fish, a parrotfish from the family Scaridae.
 It is found in the Red Sea.

 Taxonomy

 Chlorurus gibbus was first formally described as Scarus gibbus in 1829 by the German naturalist and explorer Eduard Rüppell (1794–1884), the type locality was given as Al Muwaylih, Tabuk Province in Saudi Arabia.
 When William Swainson created the genus Chlorurus in 1839 he designated Scarus gibbus is its type species.

 C. gibbus along with C. strongylocephalus in the Indian Ocean and C. microrhinos in the west-central Pacific form a species complex.